Asparagus Frittata Recipe [video]

-Asparagus Frittata is an easy recipe that involves eggs, herbs, and the spring vegetable!
+Asparagus Frittata is an easy recipe that involves eggs, herbs, and spring vegetables!
 Enjoy this dish this spring and even all year round!

 Tomato Asparagus Frittata

 Asparagus Frittata is an easy egg recipe that has spears and tomatoes for the filling.
 It cooks fast, packs a lot of flavors, and is simple to prepare!

 The crunchiness of the asparagus pairs so perfectly with the fluffiness of the eggs.
 Add to that the cheese toppings, the various herbs, and the earthy flavor of the spears then, we got ourselves a perfect breakfast (or dinner, you can eat it anytime)!